megakevin/end-point-blog/2024/02/key-takeaways-from-poodr.md

 1. Following the principles and patterns of object-oriented design produces code that is both cost-effective and a joy to work with.
 "Cost effective" means that it doesn't take more effort than necessary to evolve.
 To change.
 2. The reason design is important is because software changes.
 A good design is one that makes software easy to change.
 3. Object-oriented design sees the world as a collection of parts that interact with each other.
 The parts, we call "objects", and the interactions, we call "messages".
 4. In order to send messages to each other, objects need to have some knowledge about one another.
-This knowledge produce "dependencies" between them.
+This knowledge produces "dependencies" between them.
 5. Managing these dependencies is a big part of object-oriented design.
 OOD aims to create dependencies in such a way that they don't make the process of changing objects too difficult.
 6. Design is important no matter the size of the application.
 Because both small and large applications change.
 And change is what design allows.
 A badly designed small application will eventually become a badly designed large one.
 7. Design is the way in which code is arranged.
 Good design is an arrangement of code that makes change easy.